 Jennifer Sperry Steinorth is a poet, educator, collaborative artist, & licensed builder/designer.
 She has never quite recovered from a torrid affair with dance.
 A private investigator has reported questionable encounters in the kitchen, at weddings, on whiskey nights, & the empty produce aisle.
 Her poetry has appeared in Alaska Quarterly, Beloit Poetry Journal, The Colorado Review, The Journal, jubilat, Michigan Quarterly Review, Mid-American Review, Poetry Northwest, Sixth Finch, Quarterly West & elsewhere.
 She remembers not so very long ago when she thought old people were rather boring & hopes you will be merciful.
 A chapbook, Forking The Swift, was published in 2010.
-A full-length manuscript has been a finalist & semi-finalist for some awards.
+Her full-length collection, “A Wake with Nine Shades” has been a finalist for the Hillary Gravendyk Prize, the Barrow Street Prize and Press 53 open read & is forthcoming from Texas Review Press late 2019.
+A hybrid text of visual poetry/erasure is forthcoming from TRP Spring of 2021.
 She is grateful to the Sewanee Writers Conference, The Vermont Studio Center, Warren Wilson College where she received her MFA in poetry, & The Bear River Writers Conference for grants, community & boosts of morale.
 Her mother taught her to sew.
 When clients ask her about her architectural training she tells them she has been classically trained to avoid pink tights.
-In 2016 she was the Writers@Work Poetry Fellow & won The Connecticut River Review Poetry Prize.
 She is proud of the two humans she is helping to raise.
 She has taught creative writing, English, dance, visual arts, theatre arts, & sustainable building practices.
-She lives in northern Michigan & works at Interlochen Center for the Arts.
+She lives in northern Michigan & works at Northwestern Community College.
 Her husband is an incredible cook.
 She likes talking about herself in the third person.